petero2018/currys_take_home/README.md

 ### run terraform via docker

-A helper image + Makefile let you run Terraform (for resource group + storage provisioning, plus optional Synapse ARM deployment) in a container (no local install).
+A helper image + Makefile let you run Terraform (for the resource group and ADLS storage) in a container (no local install).

 ```
 # build the helper image (Terraform + Azure CLI)